Boris Johnson Christmas Message: Get a Wonderful Gift from a Covid Booster - ExBulletin

 So that next year’s festivities are even better than this year’s.

-He will also describe a Covid vaccine as an invisible and priceless gift.
+He also describes a Covid vaccine as an invisible and priceless gift.

-The Prime Minister will add: We have received this vaccination which protects us and prevents us from infecting others.
+The Prime Minister said in his speech: We have received this vaccination which protects us and prevents us from infecting others.

 And I hope that I will be forgiven for being proud of the immense spirit of good neighborliness shown by the inhabitants of this country.